Project Information : Frequently Asked Questions

 Q: Where exactly are you guys based?

-A: We are in the desert between Los Angeles and Las Vegas, near Death Valley.
+A: Our office is in the desert between Los Angeles and Las Vegas, near Death Valley.
 Kim and Drittens are there most of the time; Pinky walks a lot and goes all over.

 Q: What is the purpose of The Pinky Show?